bajrangCoder/acode-plugin-acodex/readme.md

 - You can also **drag** the terminal panel around by clicking and dragging through the **terminal header area**.
 - The `✗` is for closing the terminal.
 - folder icon - button on terminal header is for navigating to opened files(in editor) directory .

+> Don't change colors while using any predefined theme, only change in case of custom one.

 ## Acknowledgements